 Start by skimming through all the information provided in the candidate brief and then plan your response quickly.
 You should not be starting to answer before you form a clear idea for your response.
 Always check your spelling and watch the time – in many cases it might be better to miss one or two arguments in order to finish the task on time.

 In this exercise you will be given around 20 minutes to work in a pair and analyse a set of information.
 You and your partner will then need to prepare your response.
 In the second portion of the task, your interviewer will play the role of a client and you will be representing Apple.
 In this task, you will need to demonstrate your negotiation skills, team-working ability and analytical thinking.

 Congratulations, you’ve reached the last stage of Apple’s recruitment process.
 This stage will consist of a one-on-one interview with a director or senior manager from the business area you wish to join.
 Interviews will be competency based, and will be a final chance for you to demonstrate your passion, skills and enthusiasm for wanting to work at Apple.

-Your interview should last up to 30 minutes.
+Your Apple Final interview lasts for 6 hours, where you will have interviews with 8-15 personnel at the Apple campus.
 Although this may seem long-winded, remember to refer to specific arguments using the S, T, A, R method: describe the particular situation, the task you were faced with, and what action you took to resolve it, concluding with the result of your work.